jadecobra/python_tdd_exercises/CLASSES.md

 - `self.assertIsInstance` is a `unittest.TestCase` method that checks if the first input to the method is an instance of the second input
 - in python everything is an `object` which means there's a class definition for it, our test `self.assertIsInstance(classes.ClassWithPass(), object)` checks if `ClassWithPass` is an `object`

-## How to define a Class with parentheses
+## Define a Class with parentheses

 ### <span style="color:red">**RED**</span>: make it fail